JesseKartabani/CS50/Week2/README.md

 wherein % 26 here means “remainder when dividing by 26.”
 This formula perhaps makes the cipher seem more complicated than it is, but it’s really just a concise way of expressing the algorithm precisely.
 Indeed, for the sake of discussion, think of A (or a) as 0, B (or b) as 1, …, H (or h) as 7, I (or i) as 8, …, and Z (or z) as 25.
 Suppose that Caesar just wants to say Hi to someone confidentially using, this time, a key, k, of 3.
 And so his plaintext, p, is Hi, in which case his plaintext’s first character, p0, is H (aka 7), and his plaintext’s second character, p1, is i (aka 8).
 His ciphertext’s first character, c0, is thus K, and his ciphertext’s second character, c1, is thus L. Can you see why?

+### Specification

+-Your program must accept a single command-line argument, a non-negative integer.
+Let’s call it k for the sake of discussion.
+-If your program is executed without any command-line arguments or with more than one command-line argument, your program should print an error message of your choice (with printf) and return from main a value of 1 (which tends to signify an error) immediately.
+-If any of the characters of the command-line argument is not a decimal digit, your program should print the message Usage: ./caesar key and return from main a value of 1.
+-Do not assume that k will be less than or equal to 26.
+Your program should work for all non-negative integral values of k less than 2^31 - 26.
+In other words, you don’t need to worry if your program eventually breaks if the user chooses a value for k that’s too big or almost too big to fit in an int.
+(Recall that an int can overflow.)
+But, even if k is greater than 26, alphabetical characters in your program’s input should remain alphabetical characters in your program’s output.
+For instance, if k is 27, A should not become [ even though [ is 27 positions away from A in ASCII, per http://www.asciichart.com/[asciichart.com]; A should become B, since B is 27 positions away from A, provided you wrap around from Z to A.
+-Your program must output plaintext: (without a newline) and then prompt the user for a string of plaintext (using get_string).
+-Your program must output ciphertext: (without a newline) followed by the plaintext’s corresponding ciphertext, with each alphabetical character in the plaintext “rotated” by k positions; non-alphabetical characters should be outputted unchanged.
+-Your program must preserve case: capitalized letters, though rotated, must remain capitalized letters; lowercase letters, though rotated, must remain lowercase letters.
+-After outputting ciphertext, you should print a newline.
+Your program should then exit by returning 0 from main.